 Yet because they're so widely studied, they're rarely undervalued.
-They don't have many surprises.
+They offer few surprises.
 They're often good stocks to own (they make a lot of money, after all), but they rarely provide good value investing opportunities.

-Small caps aren't as attractive for the big institutional investors, for many reasons.
-In particular, a hedge fund worth $400 billion could buy a Canadian maple syrup company worth $200 million outright, so SEC guidelines are very strict about what mutual funds, hedge funds, and ETFs can and can't own (and how much).
+Small caps are less attractive to big institutional investors.
+For example, a hedge fund worth $400 billion could buy a Canadian maple syrup company worth $200 million outright, so SEC guidelines are very strict about what mutual funds, hedge funds, and ETFs can and can't own (and how much).
 Small caps also have a lot less stock liquidity.
 There aren't as many shares available: a company worth $200 million might have a price of $20 per share and 10 million shares outstanding.
 It makes no sense to have 200 million shares outstanding, because then each share would be worth only $1 apiece, putting the company into penny stock territory.

 Individual investors face a little more risk in investing in a small cap: it's not as easy to buy or sell (due to less liquidity) and there's less information available from other investors and analysts about the company and its financial position.
 Yet the benefits may be tremendous.

-What are the Benefits of Investing in Small Caps?
+What are the Rewards of Investing in Small Companies?

-Fewer analysts looking at a stock means fewer people trying to take advantage of an underpriced stock, so if you're confident in your ability to identify mispriced stocks, small caps can have lots of upside.
+Fewer analysts looking at a stock means fewer people trying to take advantage of an underpriced stock, so if you're confident in your ability to identify mispriced stocks, finding small companies to invest in can be worth your time.

-Better yet, because of their relatively small sizes, small caps can have the potential to grow into larger companies.
+Better yet, smaller companies can more potential to grow than larger companies do.
 It's a lot easier to take a company from a $1 billion valuation to a $2 billion valuation (an easy two bagger situation) than it is to take a company from a $1 trillion stock to a $2 trillion stock.
-There's a lot more room for growth!
-Not all small cap stocks have this opportunity, nor do they necessarily have the financial management to do so—but every large company on the S&P 500 started off as a smaller company at one point.
+Not all small cap stocks have this opportunity, nor do they necessarily have the financial management to do so—but every large company on the S&P 500 started as a smaller company.